HerculesCRUE/ib-asio-docs-/01-Red_de_Ontologías_Hércules/ASIO_Red_de_Ontologias_Hercules.md

 The same applies to relevant properties belonging to concurrent vocabularies, which are being mapped in this file using `owl:equivalentProperty`.

-More details about these alignments, carried out following consolidated recommendations (Vandenbussche et al.: 2014), will be provided in more consolidated documentation to be generated soon, but right now it suffices to access the file using a source code editor and have a look at the large list of equivalences, chiefly focusing on concomitant vocabularies such as CERIF, VIVO or the SPAR family of ontologies but also going beyond these ones.
+These alignments were carried out following consolidated recommendations (Vandenbussche et al.: 2014) and to check them in more detail it suffices to access the file using a source code editor and have a look at the large list of equivalences, chiefly focusing on concomitant vocabularies such as CERIF, VIVO or the SPAR family of ontologies but also going beyond these ones.

 In addition to these external mappings, the file also contains some *inner* ones.
 An example of this would be the human resources from some university national systems included in the corresponding vertical modules.
 The mappings are still state-of-the-art ones as studying and comparing the academic reality of new countries demands a thorough analysis that was not within the reach of this first milestone of the project.
 However, mappings between academic positions from Spain and Portugal are provided and also matching positions available in the VIVO ontology.
 As exact matches for these positions are difficult to provide, even among similar countries such as Spain and Portugal, most of the samples exploit the SKOS property `skos:closeMatch`.